Sowmi-ya-cloud/aws-cloud-project/multi-cloud-file-pipeline/README.md

 #### 3️⃣ Create a Lambda Function
 - Trigger: DynamoDB stream on `INSERT`.
 - Role: Grant access to read from DynamoDB and publish to SNS.
+- Logic: When new user is added, publish a message to SNS like:

+       “A new user has registered with ID: 12345”

 - Code Example:
   ```python
  import boto3